powshitway/deepseek-review/README.md

 To perform code reviews locally(should works for `macOS`, `Ubuntu`, and `Windows`), you need to install the following tools:

 - [`Nushell`](https://www.nushell.sh/book/installation.html) & [`Just`](https://just.systems/man/en/packages.html).
 It is recommended to install the latest versions.
-- If you need to review GitHub PRs locally, you also need to install [`gh`](https://cli.github.com/).
 - Once the tools are installed, simply clone this repository to your local machine, navigate to the repository directory, and run `just code-review -h` or `just cr -h`.
 You should see an output similar to the following:

 ```console